daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 train_user$age_cat <- ifelse(train_user$age_cat == -1, "-unknown-", train_user$age_cat)
 ```

-Now that we have categorized ages, it becomes easier to combine with gender and create a new varaiable to analyze: age\_gender.
+Now that we have categorized ages, it becomes easier to combine with gender and create a new variable to analyze: age\_gender.

 ``` r
 train_user$gender_age = as.character(paste(train_user$gender, train_user$age_cat))